greglook/hoard/README.md

 > Some pithy quote about a dragon's hoard.

 Hoard is a command-line tool for managing backups of your important files.
-It is designed to securely store backup snapshots of a directory tree in _untrusted storage mediums_ like a portable drive or a cloud provider.
+It is designed to safely store backup snapshots of a directory tree in insecure storage mediums like a portable drive or a cloud provider.

 ## Design

-Hoard is built around three concepts - storage _repositories_, file _archives_, and snapshot _versions_ of those archives.
+Hoard is built around three concepts - file archives, snapshot versions, and storage repositories.
+Put simply, you work locally with files in an archive, then you store new versions of those files in one or more repositories.

-### Concepts

-git-like index into a content-addressed store of files, but all the objects are encrypted

-index preserves attributes:
-- path
-- type (directory, file, symlink)
-- permissions
-- mtime
-- target

-### User Config

-User configuration is stored at `$HOME/.config/hoard/config`.
-It contains configuration about how to connect to repositories which the user wants to interact with.

-### Local Structure
+### Archives

+An _archive_ is defined by a local working tree that contains a `.hoard` directory.
+All of the files under the root are part of the archive and will be preserved in new versions by default.

 ```
 local